Frequently

 Should you have any questions feel free to reach out to our staff at supportstaff@mnacecamp.org.

-• Yes!
+Yes!
 View our Tips for Success on our website!

-However, we grade based on merit, so we recommend you look over each other’s applications and read our Tips for Success so you both have the best chance of getting into camp.
+Please remember, grading is based on merit, so we recommend you look over each other’s applications and read our Tips for Success so you both have the best chance of getting into camp.

-• We want all of our students to be able to participate in everything camp has to offer!
-However, we know that is not always the case.
 Some of our camp program activities have weight restrictions that may prevent some students from participating.

 These weight restrictions are in place by our vendors for the safety and well-being of all participants.